20 Good movies to Learn Korean

 Ki-Taek (Song Kang-ho) is a poor and unemployed father.
 He lives with his wife, Choong-Sook (Jang Hye-jin), daughter Ki-Jung (Park So-dam), and son Ki-Woo (Choi Woo-sik).

-They live in a Banjiha, a dark and tiny semi-basement house.
+They live in a Banjiha, a dark, narrow, semi-basement house.

 While talking with his friend (Park Seo-Joon), Ki-Woo discovers he has an English teaching job in Korea that pays well.